Channel Estimation for Full-Duplex RIS-assisted HAPS Backhauling with Graph Attention Networks

 As the value of $K$ is dependent on the propagation environment, for instance, it can be observed that $K$ is lower in urbanized regions where many scatterers are usually found (vice versa in rural areas).
 Furthermore, it should be noted that the \ac{HAPS} movement or displacement can give rise to change in the platform elevation angle; thereby, the value of $K$ changes with the variation in the elevation angle~\cite{michailidis2010three}.
 In consequence, it is important to test the performance of the channel estimation method according to the small scale fading factor.
 In~\FGR{fig:g_all_K}, the trained \ac{GAT} model is tested under varying $K$ values even though the network is trained with only $K = 10$.
 While the \ac{LS} estimator's performance degrades in the case that there is no line-of-sight link, \ac{GAT} estimator is able to show satisfactory \ac{NMSE} performance regardless of $K$ values.
 This is another finding that \acp{GAT} can be successful in different inputs.

-Finally, we consider the imperfection in the amplitude gain of \acp{RIS} by introducing an error, $\varepsilon$, such that $\kappa = 1- \epsilon$ as in~\cite{elbir2020deep}.
+Although the reflection coefficients of \ac{RIS} elements are assumed as $1$, which means perfect reflector, it should be noted that they cannot completely reflect the power of an incident wave.
+Thus, we consider the imperfection in the amplitude gain of \acp{RIS} by introducing an error, $\varepsilon$, such that $\kappa = 1- \epsilon$ as in~\cite{elbir2020deep}.
 The network which is trained under the ideal amplitude condition is tested for $\epsilon = 10^{-3}, \, 10^{-2}, \, 10^{-1}$.
 As expected, \FGR{fig:g_all_EPS} presents that the \ac{LS} estimator is not affected from the error in amplitude gain.
 The \ac{GAT} provides much better channel estimation performance than \ac{LS}.
 Moreover, its performance is not degraded when changing the amplitude gain of \ac{RIS}.
 To speak generally, \FGR{fig:g_all_EPS} denotes the robustness of the proposed channel estimation method against the hardware imperfections.

 The attention mechanism in graph convolutional networks, pooling, and regularization used in the proposed \ac{GAT} channel estimator help ensure robustness and high performance as shown in the results above.
 Noted that the proposed system can be utilized for the channel estimation in half-duplex communications as well.
 For example, $\mathbf{g}$ and $\mathbf{h}$ are separately estimated at \ac{CN} and \ac{BS}, respectively when \ac{TDD} mode is activated.